christopher-lindsay/christopher-lindsay.github.io/index.md

 I was raised on the island of Oahu in Hawai'i, which, due to my proximity to the University of Hawai'i’s Institute for Astronomy, spurred my interest in Astronomy from a young age.
 I’ve taken multiple trips to Mauna Kea, including a recent observing run with Keck see [photos]({% link pictures.md %}).

+I am also the leader of Yale University's Graduate Student Assembly, a democratically elected body representing graduate students in all departments and programs within Yale's Graduate School of Arts and Sciences.
+Check out more about our advocacy on [our website](https://gsa.yale.edu).

 Take a look at my [Outreach and Media]({% link outreach.md%}).

 Feel free to contact me at christopher.lindsay@yale.edu